 in one out of every five fatal crashes.
 The study also found that unlicensed

-drivers are more likely to be involved in hit and run accidents.
+drivers are more likely to be involved in a hit and run accident.

 Motorists who are driving without a valid license include those who never

 had a license, or those driving on a suspended or revoked license.
 The

 state of California has an unusually high number of unlicensed drivers

 particularly because of our large population, especially in Los Angeles

 County.
 If you have been involved in a car accident with an unlicensed